Nankeen Night Heron

 My first encounter with Nankeen starts in Port Douglas, Australia, where my family and I had the pleasure of scuba diving and snorkeling on the Great Barrier Reef.
 That, plus a trip to Sydney, where we were with dear friends the Bayles for Thanksgiving Down Under made for the vacation of a lifetime.

-We requested that our hotel hosts help us hire a naturalist for a half day guided tour of the Daintree National Park.
-I was excited to be in the Daintree because there is an extended string of National Parks on the East Coast of Australia and many websites list the Daintree in the top 10.
+We requested that our hotel hosts help us hire a naturalist for a half-day guided tour of the Daintree National Park.
+I was excited to be in the Park because, there is an extended string of National Parks on the East Coast of Australia, and many websites list the Daintree in the top 10.
 Our guide was Bill Crew and he was a full service tour guide.
 He had a treasure chest full of stories and places to see in and around the Daintree National Park.
 Bill is a wise native Aussie, who loves the rainforest.
 He drove us up into the highlands, across the Melaleuca tree forests (famous for tea-tree oil), and down to the surrounding lakes.
-We saw lots of birds, three different kangaroos, hundreds of different plants, enormous termite mounds, a platypus, and two species of wallabies.
-On the trip with Bill, I mostly saw the birds.
+We saw lots of birds, beautiful eucalyptus trees, vast geological uprisings, three different kangaroos, hundreds of different tropical plants, enormous termite mounds, a platypus, and two species of wallabies.
+On the trip with Bill Crew, though, I mostly saw the birds.

 We kept our eyes out for the elusive Cassowary, but only saw real ones in the Animal Parks.
 In the wild we spotted over 25 species of birds, but I most enjoyed putting field glasses and a positive identity to the gorgeous Buff-Breasted Kingfisher, the Common Paradise-Kingfisher, the Wedge-Tailed Eagle, the Red-Backed Fairy Wren, the Comb-Crested Jacana or “Jesus Bird,” and the Nankeen Kestrel, all life-time firsts.